 Define the conference encryption mode.
 A padlock with the text "Encryption On" or "Encryption Off" displays on screen for a few seconds when the conference starts.

 NOTE: If the Encryption Option Key is not installed on the video system, the encryption mode is always Off.

-Default value: BestEffort
+Requires user role: ADMIN Default value: BestEffort

 Value space: Off/On/BestEffort